27 Celebrities You Forgot Made Cameos On 'The Simpsons'

 The show boasts more guest appearances than any other TV show, ranging from Michael Jackson to Rupert Murdoch, with some of them coming back for multiple episode arcs.
 Danny DeVito guest-starred twice, Kelsey Grammer voiced the vengeful clown, Sideshow Bob, and “Saturday Night Live” star, the late Phil Hartman, was featured 52 times throughout the first 10 seasons.

-As a tribute to this groundbreaking news about the show, we’ve gathered our favourite animated celebrities who have guest-starred over the years.
+As a tribute to the show’s 500th landmark episode, we’ve gathered our favourite animated celebrities who have guest-starred over the years.

 Business Insider Emails & Alerts